AbdullahEmirB/DISCORD-AI-BOT/README.md

 ## 🔑 API Integration

 The bot uses OpenAI and Google Translate APIs to power its chat and translation features.
 For financial data, it pulls real-time information from various APIs to provide exchange rates and stock predictions.

+Important: The AI-powered chat feature requires OpenAI credits to function.
+Without credits, this feature will not be available.

 ## 📅 Development Process